guillaumeteillet/ivr-guillaume-teillet/README.md

 - An AWS account

+### Asterisk / Nexmo / ippi.fr / AWS

+Asterisk is an open source framework for building communications applications.
+Asterisk turns an ordinary computer into a communications server.
+Asterisk powers IP PBX systems, VoIP gateways, conference servers and other custom solutions.
+It is used by small businesses, large businesses, call centers, carriers and government agencies, worldwide.
+Asterisk is free and open source.

+Nexmo is the global cloud communications platform leader providing innovative communication APIs and SDKs for voice, text, chat app and phone verification.
+Here you can rent a number for 0.50 cts per month (French mobile number)

+ippi.fr is a SIP provider where we will buy some credits to be able to transfer calls from our IVR to our mobile phone number.

+Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.
+We will use EC2.

 ### 1. Create an EC2 instance

 First of all, you need to create an EC2 instance.
 On Amazon Web Service, **select EC2** :